Skip to main content

 githubApiUrl

 Used when you have the CI script configured to post Happo statuses as comments.
-The default if https://api.github.com.
-If you're using GitHub Enterprise, enter the URL to the local GitHub API here, e.g. https://ghe.mycompany.zone/api/v3 (the default for GHE installation is for the API to be located at /api/v3).
+The default is https://api.github.com.
+If you're using GitHub Enterprise, enter the URL to your local GitHub API here, such as https://ghe.mycompany.zone/api/v3 (the default for GHE installation is for the API to be located at /api/v3).